OpenShift Cluster Sizing for the Ansible Edge GitOps Pattern

 - Minimum 1 GB hard disk space for the file system containing /usr/local/bin/.

 Here’s an inventory of what gets deployed by the Ansible Edge GitOps pattern on the Datacenter/Hub OpenShift cluster:

 |Red Hat OpenShift GitOps||Operator||openshift-operators||OpenShift GitOps|

-The Medical Diagnosis pattern has been tested with a defined set of configurations that represent the most common combinations that Red Hat OpenShift Container Platform (OCP) customers are using or deploying for the x86_64 architecture.
+The Ansible Edge GitOps pattern has been tested with a defined set of specifically tested configurations that represent the most common combinations that Red Hat OpenShift Container Platform (OCP) customers are using or deploying for the x86_64 architecture.

 |Node Type||Number of nodes||Cloud Provider||Instance Type|